Kong/docs.konghq.com/app/docs/0.10.x/configuration.md

 ##### **latency_tokens**

-Enables or disables emitting Kong latency information in the "X-Kong-Proxy-Latency" and "X-Kong-Upstream-Latency" response header fields.
+Enables or disables emitting Kong latency information in the `X-Kong-Proxy-Latency` and `X-Kong-Upstream-Latency` response header fields.

 Default: `on`